Mazda is developing multiple practical solutions to the issues facing the automobile industry.

 Given time is only a guide.
 Actual charging time may vary depending on specifications of the charger.

 Hydrogen is clean energy that can be generated from various sources.
-Mazda has already introduced two models incorporating the Mazda hydrogen rotary engine: the Mazda RX-8 Hydrogen RE and the Mazda Premacy Hydrogen RE Hybrid.
+Mazda has already introduced two models incorporating the Mazda hydrogen rotary engine: the Mazda RX-8 Hydrogen RE (leasing started in 2006) and the Mazda Premacy Hydrogen RE Hybrid (leasing started in 2009).
 When the eco-friendly Mazda hydrogen rotary engine runs on hydrogen fuel, it emits no CO2.
 It also features a convenient dual-fuel system, so the car can run on gasoline if there is no hydrogen available.
 In Japan, Mazda has cumulatively delivered twelve of these vehicles on a lease basis to Iwatani Corporation, Hiroshima Prefecture, the City of Hiroshima, and Yamaguchi Prefecture.
 Mazda also delivered three of these vehicles in Norway and received much praise.

 |Base model||Mazda Premacy|